 “We should comport ourselves with the masterpieces of art as with exalted personages—stand quietly before them and wait till they speak to us.”

 — Arthur Schopenhauer

 If that's not enough, there is Beatrix Potter.
 Yes, the Beatrix Potter who wrote and illustrated (among others) The Tale of Peter Rabbit.
-With her profits from the books she began buying Lake District property in northern England, and raising sheep.
-Before her death she bequeathed the 14 farms and 4000 acres of land (and the sheep) to the National Trust on the proviso that it would not be developed... that it all remain farm land as it was when she first purchased it.
+With her profits from the books, she began buying Lake District property in northern England and raising sheep.
+Before her death, she bequeathed the 14 farms and 4000 acres of land (and the sheep) to the National Trust on the proviso that it would not be developed... that it all remains farmland as it was when she first purchased it.
 And so it has.
 Her little home has been turned into a museum as well.
-Okay, so she didn’t donate millions toward building of some magnificent building but I think we already have plenty of high-rise apartment buildings, shopping malls and concrete parking lots.
+Okay, so she didn’t donate millions toward the building of some magnificent building but I think we already have plenty of high-rise apartment buildings, shopping malls and concrete parking lots.
 What we are increasingly in need of is untouched farmland that shows us the look of 100 and 200 years ago.
 And that is what Beatrix Potter left us.

 Were their motives "pure"?
 Maybe not, but the world is a better place for their efforts, I think.

 The Church's Magnificence